hyperledgerkochi/KOBPIU/Readme.md

 Incubation state.

 ## Solution
-In the current situation, proving your identity requires more time and effort and also there is lot of security issues.
-KOB Public Identity Utility act as a network layer in which the citizens and organizations/associations within the city of Kochi can host their verifiable credentials and can perform different transactions within the network.
-These digital identities can be used to prove one's identity and eligibility whenever required.
+In the current situation, proving your identity requires more time and effort.
+There are a lot of security challenges too.
+KOB Public Identity Utility acts as a network layer in which the citizens as well as the organizations or associations within the city of Kochi can host their verifiable credentials and perform different transactions within the network.
+This can be used to prove one's identity and eligibility whenever required.
 Any associations and digital service provider within the city of Kochi can participate in this network.
-These identities are independent of any central authority, the participants themselves can control their identities.
+These identities are independent of any central authority, the participants can control it themselves.
 This network is associated with a DID Root Namespace that operates under its own Governance Framework.
-The framework will be:
+The framework will:
 * Enforce permissioned-writes with contractual instruments that will conform to privacy regulations like GDPR.
 * Maintain financial sustainability of the consortium members without using cryptographic tokens.
 * Establish a governing board so that no single organization owns the PIU network.